Oscar Fraulo: Club career

-Fraulo made his professional debut for Midtjylland on 10 August 2021, coming on as a substitute during the Champions League qualifying 1-0 home defeat against PSV Eindhoven, that saw the Danish club losing on aggregate, and therefore entering the Europa League.
+Fraulo made his professional debut for Midtjylland on 10 August 2021, coming on as a substitute during the Champions League qualifying 1–0 home defeat against PSV Eindhoven, that saw the Danish club losing on aggregate, and therefore entering the Europa League.

+Borussia Mönchengladbach

 On 24 June 2022, Fraulo signed a four-year contract with Bundesliga club Borussia Mönchengladbach.

 On 23 August 2023, Fraulo joined Eredivisie side Utrecht on a season-long loan deal.
 He scored his first goal for the club on 22 October, helping Utrecht to a late 4–3 victory against Ajax by chipping opposing goalkeeper Diant Ramaj in the 90th minute.

+Derby County

+On 2 January 2026, Fraulo signed for EFL Championship club Derby County on a three-and-a-half year deal for an undisclosed compensation fee, reported to be between £250,000 and £350,000.
+Fraulo made his Derby debut on 11 January 2026, starting and playing the first of an FA Cup tie against Leeds United.
+On 17 January 2026, he made his league debut in a 1–0 win at Preston North End as a 72nd-minute substitute for Rhian Brewster.
+After five appearances from the bench, Fraulo made his first league start for Derby County in a 2–0 win over Swansea City, playing 72 minutes.
+On 25 April 2026, Fraulo scored his first goal for Derby County in the 25th minute of a 3–2 victory at Queens Park Rangers.
+Fraulo played 20 times during the 2025–26 season for Derby County.